In Depth Baby Product Reviews Led by a Pediatrician

 Why did the crayons quit?
 The Day the Crayons Quit is about Duncan's box of crayons, a kid who went to school and wanted nothing more than to color but found a stack of letters in the crayons' place.
 Through a collection of letters sent from the crayons, the story unfolds as the crayons explain their reasons.
 So, what is Duncan to do?
 This picture book is cute, comical, and creative.

-The crayon's letters are handwritten, which may be tricky for new readers.
+The crayon's letters are handwritten, which may be tricky for new readers who might be unfamiliar with different styles of font.
 However, with practice, like most things, it gets easier.
 The Day the Crayons Quit might be a good fit if you seek a clever and creative picture book.

 Reading books again and again strengthens and sharpens your child's reading skills and vocabulary.
 So, repetition is essential for your child's learning journey.

-Our team At BabyGearLab has been testing baby gear for nearly a decade, and by this point, we have developed extensive testing methods to rate and rank baby gear.
-BabyGearLab purchased each kids' book in our review at retail price and completed hands-on testing to evaluate performance.
-We had multiple children read the books and offered them to see which books seemed the most compelling to kids.
+Our team At BabyGearLab has been testing baby gear since 2012.
+At this point, we have developed extensive testing methods to rate and rank baby gear from every category.
+BabyGearLab purchased each kids' book in our review and completed hands-on, side-by-side testing with kids to evaluate enjoyment and engagement.
+We offered multiple children a variety of book choices to determine which books seemed the most compelling to them.
+We read each book multiple times with kids of different reading levels, allowing them to choose and read what they found most interesting.
+We considered their feedback and favorites in our selection and ranking.

 Why Trust GearLab